Error helps L-M finish off comeback

 “They’re a good hitting team so obviously keep the ball down,” senior Hailey Sanders said.

-After what transpired against West Branch (7-9), L-M head coach Brian Butler is starting to believe in his scheduling.
+After what transpired against West Branch (7-9), L-M head coach Bryan Butler is starting to believe in his scheduling.

 “When we lost four in a row, I started to question my decision making,” Butler said.
 “Except for the Pleasant Valley game, I think we learned a lot.
 Sometimes, I think we’re not focused on the game as much.
 Today, the girls were focused.”